xi2870-harpreet/VCS/01-what-is-terraform/assignment.md

 ---
 🗂️ Tabs
 ======
 For this track you have multiple tabs in the left window.
-The **Editor** tab that is currently displayed is Visual Studio Code.
+The **Editor** tab that is currently displayed is Visual Studio Code. testinfg
 Beside it is the is the **Terminal** tab, where you can run CLI commands.

 Alternately, you can run CLI commands using the terminal built into VSCode by pressing `CTRL+SHIFT+~`